-GMC Canyon years to avoid — most common problems
+Best and worst GMC Canyon years — which to avoid

 Most common GMC Canyon problems

 For this category of vehicle, the Canyon seems pretty reliable based on the average reliability ratings and safety tests.
-However, some issues shouldn’t go by without an explanation, so we wanted to give you a close-up of these problems.
+However, some common drawbacks shouldn’t go by without an explanation, so we wanted to give you a close-up of these problems.

 While the Canyon didn’t have many engine issues, it did have a few complications that were related to the engine’s operation.
 There’s a common problem of worn engine valve seals that’s specific to this model, and further engine complications are possible because of it.